 Will Man City make it eight clean-sheets from 10?

 With Brighton’s lack of attacking threat, it is even more unlikely that City will falter at the final hurdle.
 They have been rock solid at the back over the last nine matches keeping an outstanding seven clean-sheets and conceding just twice in that run.

-You can get odds of 4/5 on Manchester City to win to nil with BetBull and for good reason.
+You can get odds of 4/5 on Manchester City to win to nil and for good reason.
 Vincent Kompany has been as good as ever in the last three games, an excellent partner for Aymeric Laporte and John Stones could easily step in if required.